Bisections and cocycles on Hopf algebroids: Bisections and cocycles on action Hopf algebroids

 \begin{thm} Let $H$ be a coquasitriangular Hopf algebra and $(H, \udh, \adr, \ra)$ be the data as above.
-Then $\UH$ is a braided-commutative right $H$-crossed module algebra in $\CM^H_H$.
-Hence we have a action Hopf algebroid $\underline{H}\# H^{op}$. \end{thm} \proof Most of the work was done and we just have to verify that $\underline H$ is indeed a $H$-crossed module algebra.
-For the coaction side this is already known as part of the braided Hopf algebra structure, while for the algebra side
+Then $\UH$ is a braided-commutative algebra in $\DYH$.
+Hence we have an action Hopf algebroid $\underline{H}\# H^{op}$. \end{thm} \proof Most of this is known, we just have verify that $\underline H$ is indeed an $H$-module algebra (its structure maps are already $H$-colinear as part of the braided-Hopf algebra structure).
+We check,